AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 ### Creating a Unified Dispatcher Certificate {#creating-a-unified-dispatcher-certificate}

-Combine the dispatcher certificate and the unencrypted private key into a single PEM file.
+Combine the Dispatcher certificate and the unencrypted private key into a single PEM file.
 Use a text editor or the `cat` command to create a file that is similar to the following example:

 1. Open a terminal and change the current directory to the location of the dispkey.pem file.
 1. To decrypt the private key, enter the following command: